AlexShyshkov/LoginForm/README.md

 ----------------------------------------
 Built with
 ----------------------------------------

-Sublime text - text editor for code, markup.
+- Sublime text - text editor for code, markup;
-Running in the MS Windows enviroment.
+- Running in the MS Windows enviroment;
-Open Server.
+- Open Server.

 ----------------------------------------